-Part of the pre-submission process is to complete a budget consultation, where applicants will be able to consult with CFAR staff on their draft budget proposals.
+Part of the pre-submission process is to complete a budget compliance and allowability review, where applicants will be able to consult with CFAR staff on their draft budget proposals.
 A budget template is provided in the consultation request form (see pre-submission section below).